trapexit/mergerfs-tools/README.md

   -h, --help            show this help message and exit -v, --verbose         print additional information: use once for duped
                         files, twice for file info
-  -i, --ignore          use once to ignore duped files of the same size, twice
-                        to ignore files with matching md5sums -d {manual,newest,largest,mostfreespace}, --dedup {manual,newest,largest,mostfreespace}
+                        and to see the files being ignored (-i) -i, --ignore          use once to ignore duped files of the same size, twice to ignore files with matching md5sums -d {manual,newest,largest,mostfreespace}, --dedup {manual,newest,largest,mostfreespace}